Rad Blocks

 fields Time, Author, SHA

-variable which will get used to execute an HTTP GET
+Following the rad keyword, we provide the url variable which will get used to execute an HTTP GET request.

-Then, inside the rad block itself, using the keyword fields
+Then, inside the rad block itself, using the keyword fields, we specify the earlier json fields that we defined.

-Listing them here will tell the rad block to extract data from the resulting JSON blob according to the json field paths that you defined.
+Listing them here will tell the rad block to extract data from the resulting JSON blob according to the json field

 The ordering in which the fields are listed also controls the ordering of columns in the ensuing table that gets printed.